 The Department of Clinical & Applied Movement Sciences offers a challenging pathway to a career in the prevention, evaluation, treatment, and rehabilitation of injuries and conditions among patients and athletes.
-The Bachelor of Science (B.S.) in Athletic Training will prepare students for the Board of Certification Examination to become a Certified Athletic Trainer and a career at the secondary school, college and university, and professional athletic, clinic, hospital, industrial, and performing arts settings.Many of our students continue their education in a variety of medical fields.
-The Athletic Training Education Program provides a strong foundation in the sciences for students interested in pursuing graduate study in athletic training or in the related fields of exercise physiology, occupational therapy, physical therapy, recreational therapy, physician's assistant, and medicine.
+The Bachelor of Science (B.S.) in Athletic Training will prepare students for the Board of Certification Examination to become a Certified Athletic Trainer and a career at the secondary school, college and university, and professional athletic, clinic, hospital, industrial, and performing arts settings.

 The B.S. in Athletic Training provides students interested in pursuing a career in physical therapy with extensive hands-on clinical experience that will prepare them for graduate study of physical therapy.
-Additionally, many of the required courses in the Athletic Training Education Program lay a strong foundation for education in physical therapy.
+Additionally, many of the required courses in the Athletic Training Program lay a strong foundation for education in physical therapy.
 The opportunity to be dual-credentialed in athletic training and physical therapy increases the marketability of individuals who want to be employed in an orthopedic and sports medicine setting.

 For more information on the Doctor of Physical Therapy (DPT) at the University of North Florida, go to the DPT program page.

 The B.S. in Athletic Training provides the opportunity for students to add a deeper scientific foundation to their undergraduate curriculum and enables them to develop skills in hands-on techniques, diagnosis, and treatment.
-The Athletic Training Education Program will provide students with practical knowledge for clinical settings in medicine, including clinical assessment, treatment, rehabilitation, and the benefits of early identification in preventing injury and disease.
+The Athletic Training Program will provide students with practical knowledge for clinical settings in medicine, including clinical assessment, treatment, rehabilitation, and the benefits of early identification in preventing injury and disease.

-The Athletic Training Education Program is approximately two (2) years in length.
+The Athletic Training Program is approximately two (2) years in length.
 Upon successful completion of the Program, students will receive the Bachelor of Science (BS) degree following the limited access major for athletic training students.